 b) The DC may order chemical tests on any exhibit.

-- A show organizer, appointed judge, ring master, exhibitor, owner or handler of a horse entered at the show may lodge a complaint alleging infringement of the rules of the EAHSC, contained in the “Blue Book”.
-Any complaint, except concerning a complaint about a judge or any other official including show organizers, is to be made in writing before the end of the show.
+Complaints5.
+A show organiser, appointed judge, ring master, exhibitor, owner or handler of a horse entered at the show may lodge a complaint alleging infringement of the rules of the EAHSC, contained in the “Blue Book”.
+Any complaint, except concerning a complaint about a judge or any other official including show organisers, is to be made in writing before the end of the show.
 A deposit of € 200,- or equivalent in local currency will be lodged with the DC and may be retained at the DCs discretion, if the complaint is considered frivolous.
 Such forfeiture belongs to ECAHO.

 Rules for Medication Control

-b) The term “ECAHO approved testing laboratory” defines the Laboratories des Courses Hippiques, 15 rue de Paradis, ZAC Pompidou, 91370 Verrieres le Buisson, France.
+b.
+The term “ECAHO approved testing laboratory” defines the Laboratoire des Courses Hippiques, 15 rue de Paradis, ZAC Pompidou, 91370 Verrieres le Buisson,

 b) At all Title Shows and A-shows the medication testing of all Gold Medal champions is compulsory.